-Everyone, regardless of nationality, who is accepted by the Health Service Executive (HSE) as being ordinarily resident in Ireland is entitled to free maintenance and treatment in public beds in HSE (Health Service Executive) hospitals and voluntary hospitals.
+Everyone, regardless of nationality, who is accepted by the Health Service Executive (HSE) as being ordinarily resident in Ireland is entitled to access in-patient and out-patient services in publicly funded hospitals, that is, HSE hospitals and voluntary hospitals.
 Certain visitors to Ireland are also eligible, for example, people covered under EU Regulations.

 You may have to pay some hospital charges, unless you have a medical card or